/ Taste And Smell Changes In Older Adults

 Why Do Taste and Smell Change as You Age?

-Human beings are born with roughly 9,000 taste buds.
+Human beings are born with thousands of taste buds.
 They detect sweet, salty, sour, bitter, and savoury (umami) flavours.
-Sense of smell contributes greatly to how we perceive taste because aroma and taste work together to tell the difference between foods.
-Changes in the taste buds and sense of smell often become noticeable, especially after age 60.
+The sense of smell contributes greatly to how we perceive taste because aroma and taste work together to tell the difference between foods.
+Changes in taste and smell often become more noticeable with age.

-To counteract these changes, it’s common for older persons to crave an excess of sweet and salty foods.
-To compound this, dry mouth (often caused by reduced saliva production) can also affect the taste of food and make it more difficult to swallow.
+To counteract these changes, it's common for older persons to experience sweet and salty cravings.
+To compound this, dry mouth, often caused by reduced saliva production, can also affect the taste of food and make it more difficult to swallow.

 How Do These Changes Impact Appetite and Nutrition?